sylhare/kafka/README.md

 ```

 KSQL is an API for the Kafka Streams which is also an API from the Producer / Consumer.
+KSQL is mostly for people who don't want / need to write code/ use the Java Kafka Stream.
 ```bash
 ksql http://ksql-server:8088
 ```